mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   - Release Name = $(HelmDeploymentName)
   - Install if release not present = `true`
   - Wait = `true`
-  - Arguments = `--set sql.password=$(SqlPassword) imageCredentials.registry=$(RegistryLoginServer) imageCredentials.username=$(RegistryUserName) imageCredentials.password=$(RegistryPassword)`
+  - Arguments = `--set sql.password=$(SqlPassword) --set imageCredentials.registry=$(RegistryLoginServer) --set imageCredentials.username=$(RegistryUserName) --set imageCredentials.password=$(RegistryPassword) --set image.tag=$(Build.BuildId)`

 ![VSTS CD](./imgs/VSTS_CD.PNG)

 **TIPS in OCP**: to achieve that and for the purpose of this demo, you should:
-- "[Enable Images to Run with USER in the Dockerfile](https://docs.openshift.com/container-platform/3.9/admin_guide/manage_scc.html#enable-images-to-run-with-user-in-the-dockerfile)" per namespace/project to have these images running properly
+- "[Enable Images to Run with `USER` in the `Dockerfile`](https://docs.openshift.com/container-platform/3.9/admin_guide/manage_scc.html#enable-images-to-run-with-user-in-the-dockerfile)" per namespace/project to have these images running properly
-- "[Grant cluster-admin rights to the kube-system namespace’s default kube-system service account](https://blog.openshift.com/from-templates-to-openshift-helm-charts/)" - which is need for Tiller to work properly - by running this command: `oc adm policy add-cluster-role-to-user cluster-admin -z default --namespace kube-system`.
+- "[Grant `cluster-admin` rights to the `kube-system` namespace’s default `kube-system` service account](https://blog.openshift.com/from-templates-to-openshift-helm-charts/)" - which is need for Tiller to work properly - by running this command: `oc adm policy add-cluster-role-to-user cluster-admin -z default --namespace kube-system`.
 You could also read [this other article](https://blog.openshift.com/getting-started-helm-openshift/) which mentions how to be granular and only add proper rights per namespace/project.

 Once this Release is succesfully deployed/exececuted and for the purpose of this demo you should manually run this command to initialize properly the database:
 ```